rimuru2725/FitForge/README.md

 3. **Personalized Recipe Generation**
    - Generates  recipes based on ingredients available (e.g., potato, tomato).
+   - Also generates the caloric information about the recipe including the calories and other macros.
    - Fetches recipes with visuals dynamically using the **Spoonacular API**.

 4. **Workout Logging**